-The Company has established corporate philosophy, which is "The Sumitomo Forestry Group utilizes wood as a healthy and environmentally friendly natural resource to provide a diverse range of lifestyle-related services that contribute to the realization of a sustainable and prosperous society.
-All our efforts are based on Sumitomo's Business Spirit, which places prime importance on fairness and integrity for the good of society."
-Based on these principles, the Company strives to ensure management transparency, the appropriateness and legality of its business operations, and timely decision making and execution.
-In addition, through these initiatives, the Company seeks ongoing improvement and reinforcement of its corporate governance to continuously increase corporate value and manage its operations in a manner that lives up to the expectations of various stakeholders of the Group.
+The Company seeks to ensure management transparency as well as appropriateness and legality of its business and strives to promote expeditious decision-making and business execution under the Sumitomo Forestry Group's corporate philosophy, "The Sumitomo Forestry Group utilizes wood as a healthy and environmentally friendly natural resource to provide a diverse range of lifestyle-related services that contribute to the realization of a sustainable and prosperous society.
+All our efforts are based on the "Sumitomo's Business Spirit" which places prime importance on fairness and integrity for the good of society."
+By further enhancing and strengthening its corporate governance through these efforts, the Company aims to continuously increase its corporate value and conduct management that lives up to expectations of various stakeholders around the Group.